Ocean data: from vision to action

 General lack of understanding of the socio-economic value of data and the benefits of open data sharing in a time of planetary climate crisis

-How to use the Ocean Decade Data and Information Strategy: A guide for Decade Actions
+How to Implement the Ocean Decade Data and Information Strategy

 1. Welcome to the Ocean Decade!
 You’ve now been endorsed.